danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 Resolved issue 4080: Switching to nested frame fails [Pri-]
 ```

-If anyone has an explanation, would be great to hear about it.
+If anyone has an explanation, I would be very interested to hear about it.

 ## Conclusion